 You may send the required application materials together or separately.
 All required items must be submitted to:

 One University Avenue

 All required materials must arrive before the application package can be evaluated.
 Generally, the Office of Graduate Admissions holds application materials for two years from the date of application.

-Be sure to see additional information about official transcripts in Requirements for All Applicants.
+Be sure to see additional information about official transcripts in the Admissions Requirements.

-All materials received by the Office of Graduate Admissions become the property of the Office of Graduate Admissions and in no case will be given to the student or a third party.
+All materials received by the Office of Graduate Admissions become the property of the office and in no case will be given to the student or a third party.

 The Office of Graduate Admissions has the authority to approve or deny admission and approve credit transfers.
 Commitments either expressed or implicit (verbal or written) from any other source are not official and will not be honored.